 Unless you are in a restricted network situation where VPNs are getting actively blocked, you should not need to use obfuscation, since it may affect performance.

-The future of VPNs is looking very bright – but not for the right reasons.
+The future of VPNs is looking bright – but not for the right reasons.

 Mass surveillance, corporate tracking, and online censorship are three drivers that will continue to push VPN usage higher.
-Western governments are increasingly blocking various websites – from adult content to torrenting sites.
-Mass surveillance continues unabated in much of the world.
+Internet providers are increasingly blocking various websites – from adult content to torrenting sites.
+Concerns over surveillance and privacy are also rising:

-- United States: Internet providers are now able to legally record your browsing history and sell this information to advertisers – or hand it over to government surveillance agencies.
+- United States: Since March 2017, US internet providers are able to legally record your browsing history and sell this information to advertisers – or hand it over to surveillance agencies.

-- Australia: Similar to the UK, Australia implemented a mandatory data retentions scheme requiring telecoms to collect text messages, calls, and internet connection data.
+- Australia: Similar to the UK, Australia implemented a mandatory data retention scheme requiring telecoms to collect text messages, calls, and internet connection data.